Lumi-supercomputer/Getting_Started_with_AI_workshop/02_Using_the_LUMI_web_interface/README.md

    2. Create your own subdirectory in `/project/project_465002757/` and `/scratch/project_465002757/`.
 Use your username for the directory name.
 You can either
         - Use the built-in file explorer ("Home Directory"), or
         - Use the login node shell app in the webinterface
    3. Clone the [exercise repository](https://github.com/Lumi-supercomputer/Getting_Started_with_AI_workshop) to your folder in `/project/project_465002757/<username>`.
-You can either
-        - use the login node shell app in the webinterface, or
+You can either use the login node shell app in the webinterface for that.
-        - start a Jupyter lab job and use the Jupyter lab UI for cloning Git repositories, see [Clone_with_JupyterLab.md](./Clone_with_JupyterLab.md) for an illustrated step-by-step guide for this.
    4. Get familiar with the exercise repository layout.

 2. Start an interactive Jupyter lab job and run inference with GPT-neo.